luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 - [VAST-TOOLS](https://github.com/vastgroup/vast-tools): Ben Blancoe's lab.
 Used by Raphaelle.
 Looks at intron retention & 2 junction reads within each exon to look at Microexons.
 - [Matt](https://academic.oup.com/bioinformatics/article/35/1/130/5053311): UNIX command line tool.
 Downstream analysis of VAST-Tools PSI output table to provide exon comparisons; motif RNA maps; [http://matt.crg.eu/](http://matt.crg.eu/)
+- PSI Sigma:
+A new PSI index
+Traditionally, the PSI index is denoted as (a + b)/(a + b + 2c), where a and b stand for the number of splice-junction reads connecting the alternative exon to the upstream and downstream constitutive exons, respectively (Barbosa-Morais et al. 2012), and c stands for the number of junction reads connecting the two constitutive exons.
+We modified the PSI index as follows:
+Formula
+where C1 and C2 stand for the upstream and downstream constitutive exons, respectively.
+C1Si stands for the total number of junction reads whose 5′ splice site is connected to the upstream constitutive exon in a given splicing event.
+Similarly, C2Sj stands for the junction reads whose 3′ splice site is connected to the downstream constitutive exon.
 - [SpliceDetector](https://www.nature.com/articles/s41598-018-23245-1): SpliceGraph forms based on freq. of active splice sites in pre-mRNA.
 Then, compares transcript exons to SpliceGraph exons.
 Discovers AS events from known transcripts.
 Simple & Fast.
 Transcript ID > build SpliceGraph using Exon coordinates > identify AS events
 - [ASGAL](https://asgal.algolab.eu/): predicts events that use splice sites which are novel with respect to a splicing graph.
 Directly align reads to a splicing graph.
 - [Portcullis](https://github.com/TGAC/portcullis): removes invalid splice junctions from pre-aligned RNA seq data.
 Splice aware aligners often produce many false positive splice junctions.
 Filters culls splice sites which are unlikely to be genuine.